Nourishing Mind, Body and Spirit

 Author's note: I encourage anyone wishing to embark upon foraging adventures but stress how important thorough research is.
 Please prioritise your safety and wellbeing always.

 All photos by Ellie Herndlhofer

 Ellie works in Network Relations and Volunteer Support for TreeSisters.
 She is passionate about people and planet, and sharing the love she feels for Mother Earth motivates her every day.
 She first became an active environmental advocate within the Extinction Rebellion movement, and firmly believes in a climate justice that is rooted in global and social justice.
-Playing a role in the TreeSisters team, empowering women and vulnerable communities around the world, through restoration projects and community building, brings Ellie joy beyond words.
+Playing a role in the TreeSisters team brings Ellie joy beyond words.